lepinekong/readablehumanformat/README.md

 ## Presenting the ReAdABLE Human Format

-### written in its own format for highly productive Business Article or Software Documentation Writer.
+#### Written in its own format for highly productive Business Article or Software Documentation Writer.

 This is a continuously updated article, come back from time to time.
 ### Goal of the ReAdABLE Human Format